AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

   -h                    show help message and exit
   ```

-## License
+## Copyright and License

+Copyright 2021 by Abbas Alameer, Kuwait University

+This program is free software; you can redistribute it and/or modify
-All the code is licensed under the <a href="http://www.gnu.org/licenses/gpl-2.0-standalone.html" target="_blank" rel="noopener noreferrer">GNU General Public License, version 2 (GPLv2).</a>
+it under the terms of the <a href="http://www.gnu.org/licenses/gpl-2.0-standalone.html" target="_blank" rel="noopener noreferrer">GNU General Public License, version 2 (GPLv2).</a>

 ## Contact
 <p>geoCancerPrognosticDatasetsRetriever was developed by:<br>